Eunos Crescent FC: Affiliated clubs

-In 2017, the club agreed a partnership with Dutch club VVV-Venlo, adopting training methods used by Venlo and sending youth players to train in the Netherlands.
+In 2017, the club agreed a "long-term" partnership with Dutch club VVV-Venlo.
+The two clubs agreed to sign a Memorandum of Understanding when Venlo's head of academy Roger Bongaerts visited Singapore.
+Under the collaboration, Eunos Crescent will adopt training methods used by Venlo and sending youth players to train in the Netherlands.

 Singapore Internationals

-Although the club is playing in Singapore Football League which is below Singapore Premier League, several former Singapore internationals and S.League players are playing for it such as Goh Swee Swee, Tengku Mushadad, Indra Sahdan and Ahmad Latiff with more than 150 caps within them.
+Although the club is playing in Singapore Football League which is below Singapore Premier League, several former Singapore internationals and S.League players are playing for it such as Goh Swee Swee, Tengku Mushadad, Indra Sahdan Daud, Precious Emuejeraye and Ahmad Latiff with more than 200 caps within them.